Custody Issues, Co-parenting and Breastfeeding

 These health benefits are dose-related.
 The longer a child breastfeeds, the lower the risk of the above illnesses.

-The age of your child and the frequency of breastfeeding should be considered when establishing a custody agreement.
+The age of your child and the frequency of nursing should be considered when establishing a custody agreement.
 Lengthy separation from you, as well as from breastfeeding, could be detrimental to his/her emotional and physical health. ā€œIn addition to being a critical source of nutrition to the infant, research shows that breastfeeding is not simply a meal at the breast but also has significant and far-reaching effects on cognition, behavior, and mental health in children and mothers.ā€ (Krol, 2018).

 RESOURCES